What I really want for Mother’s Day

 Be kind.
 Be generous.
 Be courageous.
 Be forgiving.
-Be YOU.
 Don’t ever try to be someone you were not created to be.
-It can be tempting to behave certain ways or say things to try to fit in or get attention, but I want you to stay true to who you really are.
+It can be tempting to behave certain ways or say things to try to fit in, but I want you to stay true to who you really are.

 I want you to know what the fairy tales don’t tell you.

-You may be holding onto some of those unrealistic ideas even while you have already dealt with the pain and heartache of realizing that relationships are much more complex than a two-hour movie.
-Don’t rush things and don’t ever settle or compromise yourself just so you aren’t alone.
-Please don’t place all your hopes and dreams on your future boyfriend and husband; he should never be the main source of your happiness.
+You may be holding onto those unrealistic ideas even while you have already dealt with the pain of realizing that relationships are much more complex than a two-hour movie.
+Do not place all your hopes and dreams on your future boyfriend and husband; he should never be the main source of your happiness.
 Your identity needs to come from God and loving yourself—not in a selfish way—but in a way that allows you to know your importance in this world is not dependent on another person.

 So when you ask me what I would like for Mother’s Day, it is for you to fully grasp all of these things and apply them to your lives.